digitalocean/marketplace-kubernetes/docs/LISTING-README-TEMPLATE.md

 kubectl get pods -A
 ```

-### Confirm [service] is running:
+### Confirm [app] is running:
-After you are able to successfully connect to your DigitalOcean Kubernetes cluster you’ll be able to see [service] running in the `[service]` namespace by issuing:
+After you are able to successfully connect to your DigitalOcean Kubernetes cluster you’ll be able to see [app] running in the `[app]` namespace by issuing:
  ```
  kubectl get pods -A
  ```
- Confirm all `[service]` pods are in a “`Running`” state under the “`STATUS`” column:
+ Confirm all `[app]` pods are in a “`Running`” state under the “`STATUS`” column:

 ```
-NAMESPACE    NAME                          READY    STATUS    RESTARTS    AGE [service]    [service]-677f58bd99-fx47c    4/4      Running   0           6m34s
+NAMESPACE    NAME                          READY    STATUS    RESTARTS    AGE [app]    [app]-677f58bd99-fx47c    4/4      Running   0           6m34s
-[service]    [service]-9dbd66dfb-52flb     2/2      Running   0           6m33s
+[app]    [app]-9dbd66dfb-52flb     2/2      Running   0           6m33s
-[service]    [service]-6587f85db7-6vfkf    2/2      Running   0           6m35s
+[app]    [app]-6587f85db7-6vfkf    2/2      Running   0           6m35s
-[service]    [service]-7cb697456b-jdq6t    2/2      Running   0           6m33s
+[app]    [app]-7cb697456b-jdq6t    2/2      Running   0           6m33s
-[service]    [service]-7c45798d44-rxhnq    2/2      Running   0           6m32s
+[app]    [app]-7c45798d44-rxhnq    2/2      Running   0           6m32s
-[service]    [service]-6d5b85476c-nf445    2/2      Running   0           6m34s
+[app]    [app]-6d5b85476c-nf445    2/2      Running   0           6m34s
 ```
-_Be sure to call out all services the user needs to ensure are running for proper function of the `[service]`._
+_Be sure to call out all apps the user needs to ensure are running for proper function of the `[app]`._

-### Install [service] CLI (optional)
+### Install [app] CLI (optional)

-### Connect/Use [service]
+### Connect/Use [app]
-_Provide detailed step-by-step instructions on how the user should interact and use the [service].
+_Provide detailed step-by-step instructions on how the user should interact and use the [app].
 Be verbose and specific don't assume the user knows steps to take._

-_Ensure the service provides some utility out of the box.
+_Ensure the app provides some utility out of the box.
 Be comfortable to be opinionated on recommended config.
 Success is when the user can easily use the software, and utilize best practices with minimal effort.
 So be opinionated, and include recommended config, charts, etc._

-_If possible provide an example app, chart, or module which allows the user to see how the [service] works, and enables the user to quickly start modifying and building._
+_If possible provide an example app, chart, or module which allows the user to see how the [app] works, and enables the user to quickly start modifying and building._

 _Include in-line documentation when possible._